For many home buyers, the toughest part of buying a house is putting in an offer!

-The process of buying often involves rejected offers and subsequent higher bids.
+The process often involves rejection and subsequent higher bids.
 It can feel like a minefield!

 For some buyers, there’s plenty more fish in the sea.
 But, for others, they’ve latched onto their dream property and can’t bear to let it go.

-Here’s a look at when, how and why to increase an offer on a house.
+Here’s a look at making an offer on a house.

 How to make an offer on a house